opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

 ## Comparing OpenSearch search results with re-ranked results

-One use case of Compare Search Results is to compare raw OpenSearch results with the same results processed by a re-ranking application.
+One use case for Compare Search Results is to compare raw OpenSearch results with the same results processed by a re-ranking application.
 An example of such a re-ranker is **Kendra Intelligent Ranking for OpenSearch**, contributed by the Amazon Kendra team.
-This plugin takes search results from OpenSearch and applies Kendra’s semantic relevance rankings calculated using vector embeddings and other semantic search techniques.
-For many applications, this gives better result rankings.
+This plugin takes search results from OpenSearch and applies Amazon Kendra’s semantic relevance rankings calculated using vector embeddings and other semantic search techniques.
+For many applications, this provides better result rankings.

 To try Kendra Intelligent Ranking, you must first set up the Amazon Kendra service.
 To get started, see [Amazon Kendra](https://aws.amazon.com/kendra/).
 For detailed information, including plugin setup instructions, see [Intelligently ranking OpenSearch (self managed) results using Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/opensearch-rerank.html).

-Once you've set up Kendra Intelligent Ranking, enter a query in **Query 1** and the same query using the Kendra Intelligent Ranking service for re-ranking in **Query 2**.
-Then compare search results from OpenSearch and Amazon Kendra.
+Once you've set up Kendra Intelligent Ranking, enter a query in **Query 1** and enter the same query using Kendra Intelligent Ranking in **Query 2**.
+Then compare the search results from OpenSearch and Amazon Kendra.

 ### Example

 The following example searches for the text "snacking nuts" in the `abo` index.
-The documents in the index hold snack descriptions in the `bullet_point` array.
+The documents in the index contain snack descriptions in the `bullet_point` array.

 <img src="{{site.url}}{{site.baseurl}}/images/kendra_query.png" alt="OpenSearch Intelligent Ranking query"/>{: .img-fluid }